Split-GAL4 and Split-lexA Drivers in the Bloomington Collection

 Split-GAL4 driver expression patterns: The majority of our split-GAL4 lines were generated at either the Janelia Research Campus (donated by Gerry Rubin) or at the Institute of Molecular Pathology in Vienna (donated by Barry Dickson).
 Information on the expression profiles of these lines can be found on the GAL4 DBD and p65 AD pages.

-Split GAL4 patterns can be further restricted by including a construct expressing a protein that competes with the activation domain for binding.
-See the Killer Zipper page for details.
+• Killer Zipper can be used to further restrict expression by including a construct expressing a protein that competes with the activation domain for binding.